 Healthy volunteers were administered escalating doses from 500 to 12,000 mg.
 The study concluded that the tolerance of curcumin in high single oral doses up to 12000 mg appeared to be ‘excellent’.
 One of the many benefits of curcumin.4

 However, this was only a limited study done on a smaller sample size and requires further investigation for conclusive results.

 Curcuminoids have been approved by the US Food and Drug Administration (FDA) as “Generally Recognized As Safe” (GRAS).

 Good tolerability and safety profiles have been shown in clinical trials, even at doses between 4000 and 8000 mg/day and of doses up to 12,000 mg/day of 95% concentration of three curcuminoids.5

-Consuming any amount greater than these recommendations should only be done under the strict supervision of your physician or qualified Ayurvedic practitioner.
+Although curcumin has many health benefits, consuming any amount greater than these recommendations should only be done under the strict supervision of your physician or qualified Ayurvedic practitioner.

 Why You Should Take Turmeric With Black Pepper

 One of the major problems with ingesting curcumin by itself is its poor bioavailability.
 This appears to be primarily due to its poor absorption rates, rapid metabolism, and rapid elimination from the body.

 Several agents have been tested to improve curcumin’s bioavailability.
 Piperine, a known bioavailability enhancer, is the major active component of black pepper.